codess-aus/AI-100/design.md

 You should not create only one utterance.
 An utterance represents a different way the user can perform the same function.
 Therefore you should create many utterances per intent.

 Regex entity: This represents an entity that uses a regular expression.
 A regular expression allows you to mark the part of text that represents, for example, the flight number.
 This allows the runtime prediction service to capture it from the rest of the text.
+This entity type is useful for values that can be determined by regular expressions, such as tax ID numbers, ISBN numbers, and IP addresses.

 A List entity: This requires that you list all the possible flight numbers during design-time.
 Where flight numbers vary, and there are over 50,000 flight numbers per day this becomes an impossible task.
+This entity type is useful for known values.
+For example, known values where there are the 15 department names.

 Composite entity: This requires that you create child entities.
 This is useful for an entity that has multiple parts.
+This is useful for an entity that has multiple parts.

 Simple entity.
 This entity type cannot identify flight numbers.
+This entity type cannot identify department names.

 ## 4. Design the compute infrastructure to support a solution